 “What we know raises serious red flags about chemicals used in plastic containers,” he says.
 They affect brain and organ development in children and are linked to infertility and cardiovascular problems.
 Around 10,000 adult men die from cardiovascular disease related to phthalates every year, he says.

-Basically, there are no limits for using chemicals in plastic, from flimsy grocery bags to kevlar vests.
-These chemicals are added to give plastic it’s property.
-Most of you have heard about BPA and how it is dangerous to our health but there are numerous other chemicals linked to serious health problems including other bisphenols (in the same family as BPA), phthalates, and styrene.
+There are no limits to using chemicals in plastic, from flimsy grocery bags to kevlar vests.
+These chemicals are added to give plastic its property.
+Most of you have heard about BPA and how it is dangerous to our health.
+Still, numerous other chemicals are linked to severe health problems, including other bisphenols (in the same family as BPA), phthalates, and styrene.

-The shape of chemicals such as BPA and phthalates cause them to interfere with the endocrine system.
-They basically mimic healthy hormones but they are not.
-Tiny amount of hormones, measured in parts per billion or even trillion, affect the function of a wide range of systems in our bodies.
+The shape of chemicals such as BPA and phthalates causes them to interfere with the endocrine system.
+They mimic healthy hormones, but they are not.
+Tiny amounts of hormones, measured in parts per billion or even trillion, affect the function of a wide range of systems in our bodies.
 That’s why even a low dose of these chemicals is of great medical concern.

 Why are there no regulations in place?

 Well, you guessed it, there is a flaw in the system.
 We often don’t know which chemicals are being used because the FDA doesn’t require companies to release toxicological data on all chemicals that can transfer into food.
 To top it off, apparently, our federal agencies use a risk-assessment method that hasn’t been updated since the late 1950s.
-It measures what happens when you fall into the vat like obelix fell into the magic portion.
-But it doesn’t take into account what happens when you are being exposed to low doses and how they affect the endocrine system.
+It measures what happens when you fall into the vat as Obelix fell into the magic potion.
+But it doesn’t consider what happens when you are being exposed to low doses and how they affect the endocrine system.